 How do I love thee, let me count the ways…Boy, does chorizo take sausage to an entirely new level, with it’s spice and acid.
 I fell in love with chorizo after spending Thanksgiving with friends in Reno, Nevada.
-This trip was back in 2011 when I was really starting to experiment with new flavors in the kitchen and for the Thanksgiving festivities, I decided to make one of my famous strombolis.
-When I found ground chorizo at the supermarket, I was immediately intrigued and instead of my traditional Italian cured-meat stromboli, I want with chorizo cheesy goodness 😋.
+This trip was back in 2011 when I was really starting to experiment with new flavors in the kitchen and for the Thanksgiving festivities, I decided to make one of my famous strombolis because when I found ground chorizo at the supermarket, I was immediately intrigued and instead of my traditional Italian cured-meat stromboli, I want with chorizo cheesy goodness 😋.

 Across the US West and South West, you can buy chorizo in most supermarkets, but here in New England it takes some searching and after that trip to Reno, I was determined to make my own chorizo.
 Lucky for me, my grandmother’s Rival meat grinder was still around and I gladly began grinding my own sausage.

 I start by cutting my pork butt in 2inch cubes.
 I place those cubes on a sheet tray and freeze for 10-15mins.
 I like freezing the pork slightly because I find it easier to work.
 Two, you want to keep your pork cold while you work with it.
 Meanwhile, I make the chorizo paste with lots of heat in a food processor.
-Don’t be afraid of heat and seasoning with your sausage.
+Don’t be afraid of heat and seasoning with chorizo sausage.

 Once your pork is ground, fold the seasoning paste in.
 Mix until very well combined.
 I usually wear cooking gloves, so I can really get in there and mix the ingredients.